 Here we are on the southernmost spot of Snæfellsnes south of the Snæfellsjökull glacier, which hovers over and protects this area.

-Seeing that this it is a 170 km2 large national park, then Snæfellsnes has a Visitor Centre.
-The location of the Visitor Centre of the National Park of Snæfellsnes, Snæfellsjökull þjóðgarður, is now at Malarrif (Hellnar earlier).
-Do visit it and get additional information on Snæfellsnes.
+Seeing that this is a 170 km2 large national park, then Snæfellsnes has a Visitor Centre.
+The location of the Visitor Centre of the National Park of Snæfellsnes, Snæfellsjökull þjóðgarður, is at Malarrif (Hellnar earlier) and will be moved to Hellissandur.
+There is also one at Breiðablik, but I haven't visited it yet.
+Do visit the visitor centres and get additional information about Snæfellsnes.

 The opening hours at the Visitor Centre vary so check them out on the website of the Environmental Agency of Iceland before your visit to Snæfellsnes.